|What is a urinary tract infections? Causes Symptoms? Diagnosis Treatment? Prevention|

 Encourage frequent urination by offering plenty of clean, fresh drinking water.

-Being alert to changes in behaviour is extremely important, the quicker you act with urinary tract infections, the better for your cat.
+Be alert to changes in behaviour is extremely important, the quicker you act with urinary tract infections, the better for your cat.